bebrown/mycoin/README.md

 First, Alice and Bob generate public and private keys using individually-chosen random prime numbers.
 Of course, they would actually do this on separate computers.
-They keep the private keys to themselves, but can publicly disclose the public keys.
+They keep the private keys to themselves, but can disclose the public keys.

     >>> (a_pub, a_priv) = genkeys(97859, 112139)
     >>> (b_pub, b_priv) = genkeys(102481, 119359)